Entanglement based observables for quantum impurities: Introduction

 The more complex the internal structure of a quantum impurity is, the broader the variety of many-body phenomena that can arise.
-An example of such a structured quantum impurity problem involves an electronic dot-cavity system~\cite{ferguson_long-range_2017}.
-The model's impurity consists of a quantum dot that is coupled to an electronic cavity, i.e., to a discrete set of electronic noninteracting levels.
-The dot-cavity impurity is weakly coupled to three electron leads~\cite{ferguson_long-range_2017}.
-Note that the dot-cavity resembles a two-dot system~\cite{dias_da_silva_zero-field_2006,dias_da_silva_spin-polarized_2013}, where one of the two dots is large and noninteracting, i.e., it is equivalent to a so-called Kondo box~\cite{thimm_kondo_1999} in the large level-spacing limit.
-The dot-cavity model was used to describe the transport signatures of a mesoscopic device, that showcased a metal-to-insulator phase transition.
+An example of such a structured quantum impurity problem involves an electronic dot-cavity system~\cite{rossler_transport_2015,ferguson_long-range_2017,nicoli_cavity-mediated_2018}.
+The model's impurity consists of a quantum dot that is coupled to an electronic cavity, i.e., to a discrete set of electronic noninteracting levels, as well as to three electron leads~\cite{ferguson_long-range_2017}.
+The system resembles a double dot system~\cite{dias_da_silva_zero-field_2006,dias_da_silva_spin-polarized_2013}, where one of the two dots is large and noninteracting, i.e., it is equivalent to a so-called Kondo box~\cite{thimm_kondo_1999} in the large level-spacing limit.
+The open dot-cavity model was used to describe the transport signatures of a mesoscopic device, that showcased a metal-to-insulator phase transition.
 The transition was postulated to arise when a dot-cavity molecular singlet forms and quenches the conducting Kondo effect of the dot~\cite{rossler_transport_2015}.
-Thus far, only approximate methods were used to describe the dot-cavity phase transition~\cite{ferguson_long-range_2017}, leaving several open questions concerning the accuracy of the interpretation, as well as the role of entanglement in this system.
+Thus far, only approximate methods were used to describe the dot-cavity phase transition~\cite{ferguson_long-range_2017,dias_da_silva_orbital_2004}.